Marius2926/IntroductionToRobotics/Matrix Game/README.md

   * **_MAX7219 drive_** for connecting and controlling the matrix
   * a **_joystick_** for the movement through the menu and for the game
   * a **_16 x 2 LCD_** where the menu of the game will be displayed.
 The menu consists of: **Play, Settings, Highscore, Info**

+## HOW TO PLAY
+  1. Because of the limitations of having just one color, the dot is spawning at every level in the same square